graphix-asterixdb/graphix-asterixdb.github.io/docs/language-reference/index.md

 ---
 layout: default
-title: Language Reference
+title: Extension Reference
 nav_order: 5
 has_children: true
 ---

-# Language Reference
+# Extension Reference

-The query language for Graphix (referred to as gSQL++) is intended to be a superset of AsterixDB's query language SQL++. gSQL++ was designed to "glue" the ASCII art syntax of vertices, edges, and paths in languages like Cypher to SQL++.
+The query extension for Graphix (referred to as gSQL++) extends AsterixDB's query language SQL++. gSQL++ was designed to "glue" the ASCII art syntax of vertices, edges, and paths in languages like Cypher to SQL++.
-In doing so, existing users of not only AsterixDB but SQL as whole would be able to easily reason about gSQL++ queries.
+In doing so, existing users of not only AsterixDB but SQL as a whole would be able to easily reason about gSQL++ queries.

 Readers should familiarize themselves with the "Gelp" data model before proceeding.